canro91/canro91.github.io/_posts/2021-07-19-WriteBetterAssertions.md

 ## 3. Don't put logic in your assertions

 **Don't repeat the logic under test in your assertions.** And, please, don't copy the tested logic and paste it into private methods in your test files to use it in your assertions.
+That's [the most common mistake when writing tests]({% post_url 2021-10-11-DontRepeatLogicInAssertions %}).

 Use known, pre-calculated values.
 Declare constants for common expected values.